Hot Tub Holidays

 Feb - School half term and Valentine’s Day

-Mar - St Patrick’s Day
+Mar - St Patrick’s Day and the start of the Easter school holidays

 May - Early May bank holiday, Spring bank holiday and school half term